Shopify/hydrogen/examples/customer-api/README.md

-# Hydrogen Customer API Example
+# Hydrogen Customer Account API Example

 **Caution: The Customer API and this example are both in an unstable pre-release state and may have breaking changes in a future release.**